Integralist/integralist.co.uk/content/page/resume.md

 ## Published

-I'm a print published and self-published author; I'm also a tech reviewer and am a published author for many popular online organisations (you'll find many technical articles on my own website as well):
+I'm a print published and self-published author; I'm also a tech reviewer and am a published author for different popular online organisations (you'll find lots of technical articles on my own website as well):

 ### Apress